How to Write an Extemporaneous Speech - 4 Easy Steps

 How Do You Structure an Extemporaneous Speech Body Section?

 You can also use anecdotes when discussing the topics.
 It will make your speech more engaging and relatable.
 Explain how you felt in that event if you want the listeners to relate better.
+The ideal number of the body concepts should be 3, depending on the topic you have.
+But remember, too much content will be boring for your audience and hard to remember.

 How Do You Structure an Extemporaneous Speech Conclusion?